-- there’s a non-refundable fee if you pay by corporate credit card
+There is a non-refundable fee if you pay by corporate credit or corporate debit card.

-If you’re late paying what you owe you will be charged late payment interest.
+You’ll also be charged interest on late payments.
 Late payment interest is calculated on the outstanding levy from the date the amount became due, and payable to the date the amount is actually paid.

 Claim a levy credit